alexchaomander/semantic-kernel-v1.0-hackathon/submissions/CodeMapper/ConsoleCodeMapper/FirstPrompt.md

 Each code belongs to a category.
 Each category can have multiple codes.

+## How do we map codes?
+Codes are mapped following this logic:

+1. For each of the categories in SourceCodes.csv
+    1. Find the matching category in DestinationCodes.csv (refer to 'How do we map categories?' in this document)
+    1. Get all the codes of the source category
+    1. Get all the codes of the destination category
+        1. Find the matching code in the destination category  (refer to 'How do we map codes?' in this document)

+## How do we map categories?

+1. We semantically match them by description.
+For instance:
+    1. (source)'Eye Color Codes' is semantically similar to (destination) 'Eye Colors' or (destination) 'Codes for the eyes'
+    1. (source)'Eye Color Codes' is not semantically similar to (destination) 'Incident Types'.

+IMPORTANT: semantic meaning means that we can't just compare the strings, but we need to compare the meaning of the strings.

+## How do we map codes?

+1. We compare the field 'code' and see if there's a direct match.
+1. We semantically match them by description.
+For instance:
+    1. (source)'Blue' is semantically similar to (destination)'BLUE'
+    1. (source)'BLU' is not semantically similar to 'BURG' and 'DRUG

+IMPORTANT:
+1. When processing a category's codes, codes should always be filtered by category id.
+2. We should never compare codes from different categories in (source) and (destination).

 ## Where to find the codes?
 1. The codes for the (source) system are in the file `SourceCodes.csv`